 Once you're trained in sustainable architecture, you'll have skills that can be applied to several different occupations within the building industry.

 Obviously, you could work with an architectural firm that specializes in green building projects.
-But, you could also work as a general drafting technician for architectural, engineering, and design firms—or construction companies.
+But you could also work as a general drafting technician for architectural, engineering, and design firms—or construction companies.

 A third option would be to work as a building assessor or appraiser, where you'll find job opportunities with government, real estate firms, and other private companies.

-Another great reason to invest in this career path.
+Good job outlook is another great reason to invest in this career path.

 Starting sustainable architecture training in Montreal

-Interested in learning more about sustainable architecture training, and want to explore your diploma options in Montreal?
+Interested in learning more about sustainable architecture training and want to explore your diploma options in Montreal?
 We'd love to hear from you.

 Your first step is to look at the program details, and talk with an Admissions Advisor, to make sure you're a good fit for this career.

 Or click below to check out the program, see a detailed course list, and request more information.
 We're here to help!